Dot145/OpenQKDSecurity-PythonInterface/README.md

 - the actual (16 or 64) x (# time steps) detection data, given as probabilities (16 for BB84, 64 for 4-6 protocol)
 - the mean photon number of the signal (AKA signal intensity)
 - a character denoting the signal polarization ('H', 'V', 'D', or 'A') The file `data/BB84_testdata.mat` is an example of a file in the appropriate format.
+Note that if the user desires to switch protocols using the MATLAB version of the interface, they need only edit the line `preset = ...` in `getKeyRate46.m` (instructions in the comments).
+In addition, a MATLAB user should directly enter the basis choice probabilities in the preset files `SixStateDecoy46_asymptotic.m` (for 4-6) or `pmBB84Decoy_asymptotic.m` (for BB84).

 ## KeyRateSolver Class Methods
 Descriptions of the methods of the KeyRateSolver class, as well as an example of use, follow.